bagitag/kotlin-spring-boot-web-service-template/template-project-persistence/PERSISTENCE.md

 The project uses [Spring Data JPA Auditing](https://docs.spring.io/spring-data/jpa/reference/auditing.html) to automatically populate auditing fields such as `createdDate` and `lastModifiedDate` in the entities.
 See details in [BaseEntity.kt](src/main/kotlin/com/example/templateproject/persistence/entity/BaseEntity.kt).

 On the other hand, with the help of the JPA entity lifecycle events, history records are inserted into the `*_history` tables to track changes made to the entities.
 Details can be found in [EntityChangeListener.kt](src/main/kotlin/com/example/templateproject/persistence/configuration/EntityChangeListener.kt).

+### Caching

+Entities are cached using Caffeine on the service layer.
+Configuration is in [DatabaseCacheConfiguration](../template-project-core/src/main/kotlin/com/example/templateproject/core/configuration/DatabaseCacheConfiguration.kt).

 ## Database configuration